sivasankarreddyvari/experience_in_CITPL/README.md

 	Description: It’s a website developed using PHP.
 This website provides the individual credentials for both jobseekers and employers.
 Employers will post the job requirements through this website.
 So that jobseekers can view and apply for the respective jobs thorough their individual logins.
 This website have a module (Message Board) which plays an important role in employees and jobseekers communication.

 	Duties Performed:
-	Involved in estimation and analysis of the requirements.
+		-Involved in estimation and analysis of the requirements.
-	Resource allocation to various modules.
+		-Resource allocation to various modules.
-	Establish meetings and agendas to make design or development clarifications and make team as productive resources to fulfill client needs.
+		-Establish meetings and agendas to make design or development clarifications and make team as productive resources to fulfill client needs.
-	Build good rapport with team and gave support and suggestions to finish their tasks.
+		-Build good rapport with team and gave support and suggestions to finish their tasks.
-	Played major role in developing and delivering code to client with minimal and low priority defects.
+		-Played major role in developing and delivering code to client with minimal and low priority defects.
-	Perform code reviews for the team.
+		-Perform code reviews for the team.
-	Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
+		-Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
-	Deliver project to client on time without any delinquencies.
+		-Deliver project to client on time without any delinquencies.

 	Environment: PHP, JavaScript, HTML, MYSQL, jQuery, AJAX and LINUX